ZhnYng/Greens.ai/README.md

 - CI/CD pipeline for automated testing, model training, and deployment.
 - Monitoring and logging to track model performance and usage.

+## Screenshots
+See all screenshots of this webapp from "DevOps CA2 Lim Zhen Yang.pdf" in the repo

 ## Technologies Used

 - **Frontend**: React, TailwindCSS